 The primary objectives of the Community Partnership Program are to:

-- Provide support services that are an integral part of the GDSS mission, vision and strategic plan for human services;
+- Provide support services that are an integral part of the GDHS mission, vision and strategic plan for human services;

 - Serve as a catalyst to community-based agencies, both large and small, to provide services and leverage resources;